mayerdev/pawnonline/README.md

 Go to directory and install packages:
 > cd pawnonline && npm i

+Start IDE:
 > node app.js

 Open `http://127.0.0.1:8081/` in browser
+P.S You can change port in config.json

 ## Use PawnOnline